stud131/docs-monaca/README.md

 1. Fork a branch from the latest master, and name it dev_xxxx.
 2. Edit and commit your code.
-3. Merge your branch into the master and see the change on the staging server.
+3. Merge your branch into the master (using '--squash' option ) and see the change on the staging server.
 4. Merge master branch into production branch.
 5. Add tag following the rule.
   (Tag only if your updates affects the other content created in another language.)